tech-learn/git-learning/README.md

 # git-learning
-just learning to  use git
+just learning how to use git